streetstoriesems

 The teen undid his large jeans and they effortlessly crumpled to the floor.
 He then slowly lowered his rusty red-stained boxer briefs to reveal blotchy sections of mangled genitalia.
 The 17-year-old wouldn’t look down but I could see him watching the horrified facial expressions on the men behind me.

-“This doesn’t hurt?”
-I asked skeptically, because it definitely looked like it should hurt.
 One side of his penis was bloody and ripped apart near the base with chunks of flesh unfolded outwards.
-His penis seemed to have been hit unevenly but there was a distinct round hole to one of his testicles where the bullet appeared to have lodged.
-There were small pieces of bloody flesh adhered to the boxer briefs.
-Despite this there was not much active bleeding.
+His penis seemed to have been hit unevenly, but there was a distinct round hole in one of his testicles where the bullet appeared to have lodged.
+There were small pieces of bloody flesh adhering to the boxer briefs.
+Despite this, there was not much active bleeding.

 The man shrugged as I uncomfortably tried to bandage or rather, just pack everything together, in his genital region.
 It’s not something they teach you in the academy, although they probably should.
 This was not an uncommon occurrence.